marconotaro/marconotaro/README.md

  - :metal: I am a data scientist and my motto is: "_The answer is there, blowing in the bulk_".
  - :man_technologist: My specialty is to disentangle multi-omics and to develop pipelines for the analysis of NGS datasets.
- - :mountain_snow: If I am not on the shell, probably I am on the Swiss alps.
+ - :mountain_snow: If I am not on the shell, probably I am in the Swiss alps.

 ### Toolkit